escaladesports/envdotjs/README.md

 - `key`: Sets encryption key.
 Defaults to process.env.ENVDOTJS_KEY, then contents of env.js.key.
 - `path`: Path to your encrypted or unencrypted environment file.
 Defaults to env.js.enc, then env.js.
+- `strict`: Set to true if you want endotjs to throw an error if something goes wrong.
+By default, it will just log a warning to the console.

 ## Encryption